Canner/vulcan-sql/README.md

 Use [Online Playground](https://codesandbox.io/p/sandbox/vulcansql-demo-wfd834) to get a taste of VulcanSQL!

-## Examples

-Need Inspiration?!
-Discover a [selected compilation of examples](https://github.com/Canner/vulcan-sql-examples) showcasing the use of VulcanSQL!

 ## Installation

 Please visit [the installation guide](https://vulcansql.com/docs/get-started/installation).

+## Examples

+Need inspiration?
+Here are a [selected compilation of examples](https://github.com/Canner/vulcan-sql-examples) showcasing how you can use VulcanSQL!

 ## How VulcanSQL works?